-Is Africa on the verge of a weed race?
+Africa's weed race?
+Zimbabwe second country to legalize medicinal marijuana

 More than 10,000 tons of cannabis are produced on the continent each year, according to a UN survey, which advocates believe could be worth billions of dollars in a rapidly expanding global market for legal weed.

 African governments have not yet followed the trend of legalization seen in Europe and the Americas.
-But Lesotho's recent announcement of the continent's first legal license to grow marijuana is part of a wider shift toward more liberal policies.
+However last year, Lesotho became the continent's first country to offer legal licenses to grow marijuana, signaling a wider shift toward more liberal policies.

 From Morocco to South Africa, there is growing interest in cashing in on a valuable crop.
 But in each case there are unique challenges to face.